-Welcome to the Cactus and Succulent Society of the Australian Capital Territory.
+Welcome to the The Cactus and Succulent Society of the ACT Inc.

 Huernia zebrina is a succulent suited to growing on a sunny protected porch.